CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ### BGP add-path TX

-Add-path TX enables BGP to advertise more than just the bestpath for a prefix.
+Add-path TX enables BGP to advertise more than just the best path for a prefix.
 Cumulus Linux includes two options:
 - `addpath-tx-all-paths` advertises all known paths to a neighbor
 - `addpath-tx-bestpath-per-AS` advertises only the best path learned from each AS to a neighbor

-The following example commands configure leaf01 to advertise the best path learned from each AS to its neighbor 169.254.10.2:
+The following example commands configure leaf01 to advertise the best path learned from each AS to the BGP neighbor on swp50:

 {{< tabs "897 ">}}